JuliiaSotnichenko/Space_project/readme.md

 This is the final project of
- Juliia
+ Juliia Sotnichenko
- Maxime
+ Maxime Severino
- Ivan
+ Ivan Dos Santos
- Steve
+ Steve Weidig
- Victor
+ Victor Chitaev